in4lio/yupp/doc/README.md

 ### MACROS IN PYTHON

-You have to install [yupp package](https://pypi.python.org/pypi/yupp/) to use the macro processor with Python 2:
+You need to install [yupp package][package] in order to use the macro processor with Python 2:

     pip install yupp